alpas/alpasdev/src/main/resources/docs/deployment.md

 >/alert/<span>The following steps assume that your domain name is `example.com`, your app name is `example`, and
 >your web root folder for this app is under `/home/cleaver/example.com`.
 Make changes accordingly for your web app.

+On your provisioned server -

 <div class="ordered-list">

 1. Install JRE: `sudo apt install openjdk-11-jre-headless` <span class="clipboard" data-clipboard-text='sudo apt install openjdk-11-jre-headless'></span>
-2. Create a service file `/etc/systemd/system/example.com.service` and paste the following contents:
+2. Create a service file `/etc/systemd/system/example.com.service` and paste the following contents - <strong>note:</strong> if you used Cleaver to provision your server, the file exists but you will need to modify it accordingly

 <span class="line-numbers" data-start="1" data-file="/etc/systemd/system/example.com.service">